New England Veterinary Center & Cancer Care is locally operated as a proud member of the PetVet Care Centers Network.

 Current Job Openings

-PetVet Care Centers' New England Veterinary Center & Cancer Center is currently seeking Customer Service Representatives to join their team!
+PetVet Care Centers' New England Veterinary Center & Cancer Center is currently seeking a Customer Service Representative to join their team!

 At PetVet Care Centers, our mission is to improve the lives of animals and people — providing exceptional and compassionate care at every stage — for all the moments that matter.